Upper Reka: Origins

+Andrea Pieroni and a multinational research team in the early 2020s found Slavic terminology was present in botanical terminology among neighbouring Albanian villages outside Upper Reka whose ancestral origins were from the region.
+The team's conclusion was certain Slavic botanical terminology associated with women entered the community through historic intermarriage with neighbouring Orthodox Slavic women of Gora and the Macedonian Mijaks.
+Slavic botanical terminology used by men, and not the household, came from trade and pastoral interactions with neighbouring Slavic areas.

 Medieval Ottoman period

 During the 14th century Upper Reka was part of the Lordship of Prilep, of the Mrnjavčević family, until 1395, when its territory was subjugated to Bayezid I of the Ottoman Empire.
 In 1467 Ottoman defters list the region of Reka as a vilayet and in Upper Reka there were 15 inhabited villages and 3 uninhabited ones.
 The following villages recorded for the first time were: Štirovica, Ribnica, Vrben, Ničpur, Nistrovo, Volkovija, Žužnje, Brodec, Krakornica, Strezimir, and Ribničica (a former village), with Vrbjani being the largest settlement.
 Beličica, Kičinica and Leskovo (a former village) were listed as uninhabited.
 The villages of Nivišta, Bibaj, Grekaj, Reč and Tanuše where not registered as existing at that time.
-Personal names in these villages show Slavic and Vlach and/or Albanian character.
+In light of the anthroponymic evidence provided by the archival material, Palikruševa comments that the attested non-Slavic personal names are generally ambiguous and do not necessarily indicate either an Albanian or Vlach origin of the bearer, although undoubtedly attest to an Albanian-speaking element in the region.
+On the other hand, Murati notes that the vast majority of the recorded non-Slavic anthroponyms (e.g., Gjin, Gjergj, Gjon, Tanush, Progon, Meksha, Bardh, Kola) were Albanian in character.
 In 1519, a few Muslim households are counted within Ottoman defters in villages like Vrbjani, Sence, Ribničica and Kučuk or Small Ribnica.
-Some names recorded in those registers from a Vlach and/or Albanian derivation were: Vlashe Tanush, Gon Vlash, Duka or Doka Mihail, Lazar son of Kalina, Miho Shalis, Kirk Bard, Gin Sherk or Shirk, Gego Sherk and others.
-Examples of names indicating a Vlach and/or Albanian derivation with a possible Slavic symbiosis were: Gerg son of Andreya, Dabich Loz/e, Progon Tome, Dzheko son of Gerg, Miho Meksha, Petko son of Miho, Pavle Sherk and so on.
-By 1583, the number of Muslim households listed in Ottoman defters had increased making up a sizable minority in the villages of: Vrbjani, Sence and Vrben.
 A few Muslim households began to appear in the villages of: Krakornica, Strezimir, Štirovica and Žužnje.